expo/expo/docs/versions/unversioned/guides/push-notifications.md

   data?: Object,

   /**
    * The title to display in the notification.
-On iOS this is displayed only
+Devices often display this in
+   * bold above the notification body.
+Only the title might be displayed on
-   * on Apple Watch.
+   * devices with smaller screens like Apple Watch.
    */
   title?: string,